developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	        context.this.sendBroadcast(i);
 	}

-###COMMENTS
+###Comments
 (None)

 ------

-## SwitchToProfile
+## ACTION_SWITCHTOPROFILE

-The `SwitchToProfile` API action can be used to switch to the specified Profile, **as long as that Profile is not already associated with another application**.
+The `SwitchToProfile` API Action can be used to switch to the specified Profile, **as long as that Profile is not already associated with another application**.
+A Profile can be associated with many applications, but an application cannot be associated with more than one Profile.

-###PROFILES RECAP
+###Profiles Recap
-DataWedge is based on Profiles and plug-ins.
-A Profile contains information on how DataWedge should behave with different applications.
+DataWedge is based on Profiles and Plug-ins.
+A Profile contains information about how DataWedge will behave with a given application.

 Profile information consists of: